samlehoy/Suitmedia_Intern_Test/README.md

-# 📱 Palindrome Checkber App
+# 📱 Palindrome Checker App

 An Android application that demonstrates modern Android development practices using Material 3, Retrofit, and Jetpack Navigation.
 This project was built as a learning showcase for implementing clean UI logic, API integration, and navigation between multiple screens.